Editorial Advisory Board

 William P. Bahnfleth, PhD, PE

-William P. Bahnfleth, PhD, PE, is an associate professor in the Department of Architectural Engineering at Penn State University.
-He has specialized in the design and operation of chilled-water thermal-storage systems for more than a decade and has consulted on numerous projects.
-He joing the Board in 1997.
+William P. Bahnfleth, PhD, PE, is a professor in the Department of Architectural Engineering and Director of the Indoor Environment Center at Penn State University.
+He has experience as a consultant for district energy systems.
+He has specialized in the design and operation of chilled-water thermal-storage systems for more than two decades and has consulted on numerous projects.
+He has conducted research on chilled-water systems, stratified chilled-water storage, and indoor-air quality.
+He is a fellow of ASHRAE and ASME and was ASHRAE President in 2013-2014.
+He joined the Board in 1997.

 Kenneth M. Elovitz, PE, Esq.